Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Maps are now saved directly as SMP and SMS files, instead of being saved within a compressed GZ file.
+- Fixed a bug which caused a health bar to be shown for decoration units.

+* Multiplayer
+- Fix to IP address validation code (to prevent the game from repeatedly trying to connect to an invalid IP address).
+- The IP address to which the player is trying to connect is now shown while in the "Connecting..." panel.

 -----------------------------------------------------------------------
 - 1.5.0